DiMorten/Fully-convolutional-recurrent-networks-for-crop-recognition/README.md

 # This is the code for the paper "Fully Convolutional Recurrent Networks for Multidate Crop Recognition from Multitemporal Image Sequence"

-This is an unpolished version which will be optimized soon.
+This is a first version which will be optimized soon.

 ## Instructions